PolyhedronStudio/Polyhedron-Engine/README.md

   - Include OpenAL-soft and have it build itself properly.
 In case this fails, at least include a binary for Windows guys.

 - [X] Remove MDV, and GTV.
+- [ ] Move LOC_ code over to CG Module, or remove it hehe.
 - [ ] Headers need to be unique to their "owners".
 Or how do you say this...
 In either case, it'll result in way faster build times.
   - [ ] inc/shared/
     - [ ] Move each part into its own sub header, include these in shared.h